Boris Stepantsev: Biography

-Between 1965 and 1970 he produced three of his most popular pictures: Vovka in a Far Far Away Kingdom (1965), another postmodern comedy about a lazy pioneer Vovka who found his way into a book of Russian fairy tales, and the Karlsson-on-the-Roof dilogy (Kid and Karlsson, 1968 and Karlsson Returns, 1970) based on the fairy tale by the Swedish author Astrid Lindgren.
+Between 1965 and 1970 he produced three of his most popular pictures: Vovka in Faraway Tsardom (1965), another postmodern comedy about a lazy pioneer Vovka who found his way into a book of Russian fairy tales, and the Karlsson-on-the-Roof dilogy (Kid and Karlsson, 1968 and Karlsson Returns, 1970) based on the fairy tale by the Swedish author Astrid Lindgren.
 The latter were also the first Soviet animated movies to introduce xerography.
 With the colorful cartoon art style, funny dialogues and some of the best voice talents involved (Rina Zelyonaya, Vasily Livanov, Klara Rumyanova, Faina Ranevskaya) all of them became extremely quatable and the main characters joined the pantheon of beloved animated icons, along with Cheburashka.
 In fact, Stepantsev and Savchenko illustrated Cheburashka's adventures for the Diafilm strips in 1968, before the work on animated series was even started.
 Author Eduard Uspensky later used it as an argument during his legal battle against the artist Leonid Shvartsman, stating that he held no rights for the character's image.

 Around the same time Stepantsev felt he "got tired from quizzery" and decided to explore other themes.
 He directed two pictures without a single spoken word, based solely on classical music: Window (1968) inspired by Sergei Prokofiev's Visions fugitives and The Nutcracker (1973) adapted from Tchaikovsky's ballet of the same name.
 He described Prokofiev's music as "drawing what should happen on screen by itself, defining character's smallest gestures... its dramaturgy was more logical, clearer than many far-fetched plot twists".
 While filming The Nutcracker he and cinematographer Yan Topper used trick photography, and Anatoly Savchenko described the work on it as "non-stop torture".
 They received awards for both of the movies at the international film festivals in Romania and Spain.

 In 1967 they produced the first Soviet widescreen paint-on-glass animation Song of a Falcon (1967) based on the story by Maxim Gorky.
 It also used classical musical score by Alexander Scriabin to tell the story, but with the involvement of several voice actors.
 In 1972 he was chosen as a vice-president of ASIFA where he served until 1982.

 In 1974 Iosif Boyarsky "lured" Stepantsev to the puppet division of Soyuzmultfilm where he directed two stop motion shorts based on Nikolai Gogol's Dead Souls.
 According to Boyarsky, the second film turned less successful because of the weak voice cast, and Stepantsev left the studio for the Studio Ekran where he served as a creative director of the Multtelefilm animation department from 1980 till his death.